OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 .. note:: This is not covered here, but for the ``ExportMapper``, an
-          additional decorator ``@changed_by()`` is used to filter the mappings to apply according to the fields modified in OpenERP.
+          additional decorator ``@changed_by()`` is used to filter the mappings to apply according to the fields modified in Odoo.

 Magento Models